malcolmlett/malcolmlett.github.io/Focusing-on-the-why-for-Animal-Kingdom.md

 ## Plants

 These use hormonal (ie: chemical) signalling.
-While there is a level of macro-scale feedback, it is via a sense-infer-act-outcome cycle, rather than a pre-action cognitive feedback.
+While there is a level of macro-scale feedback, it is via a sense-act-outcome cycle, rather than a pre-action cognitive feedback.
 Thus, it is of the form of a feedforward-only network.
 In other words, our current "state of the art" deep neural networks, are just scaled-out versions of plant-cognition.

 ## Plankton and single-celled organisms

-Background:
-- See note "Biology Summary - Animals"
-These have extremely simple nervous systems, including cases where the sensory nerve directly controls the effector.
+The simplest animals (eg: bacteria and simple plankton) have no neural connections.
+They employ evolutionarily-trained pre-configured simple chemical and electrical signalling.
+The sensor-adjustor-effector triad are typically collapsed into cilia (micro appendages on the surface of cells) that merely react to their immediate environment, without any global coordination.

+Without any means for accurate long-range signalling between parts, such organisms typically repeat the same sensory capability across its surface, in order to control the span of cilia.
+This is inefficient.
+Some zooplankton species have been found to employ simple neural connections that would appear to improve the cellular efficiency - ie: less unnecessary duplication (Jékely, 2011; Conzelmann et al, 2011).
+These neural connections a likely merely pass-through, providing no computational benefit.

 ## Jellyfish